numenta/nupic-legacy/_includes/content/events.md

 We are holding our first online _Open Office Hour_ session on **Wednesday, Oct 23rd at 9AM PDT**.
 The event will be on Google Hangout, and streamed on YouTube.
 Anyone interested in NuPIC, Numenta, or CLA/HTM technologies is welcome to attend.
 This event is open to the public.
 [See event details here](https://plus.google.com/b/100642636108337517466/events/c2pt64fid2niuso3r4mp5n7u9os).

+## ACM CIKM

+On **October 31 at 10:30AM**, Jeff will be presenting on [Online Learning from Streaming Data](http://www.cikm2013.org/industry.php#jeff) in Burlingame, CA at the [ACM Conference of Information and Knowledge Management](http://www.cikm2013.org/).

 ## November 2013 Hackathon

 <dl class="events">